 “We hold enormous power in the choices we make as consumers.
 Supporting these types of initiatives will drive wider systemic change towards a circular and sustainable future.
 One where we design out waste and appreciate the true value of produce that is grown.”

 Harris Farm Markets has been showing funny-looking produce some much-needed love for the past six years.
 Imperfect Picks is the chain’s seasonal range of fruit and veg that might not look so pretty on the outside, but is still full of flavour and nutrients on the inside.

 Harris Farm is selling pudgy pears, lumpy apples, warped eggplant, twisted sweet potatoes, unruly zucchini and scruffy mangoes at up to half the price of the “prettier” produce.
-So, by purchasing an Imperfect Pick, you’re not just supporting Aussie farmers and helping to reduce food waste, you’re also saving yourself some dough while you’re at it.
+By purchasing an Imperfect Pick, you’re not just supporting Aussie farmers and helping to reduce food waste.
+You’re also saving yourself some dough while you’re at it.

-Over the past six years, the Imperfect Picks range has saved more than 28 million kilos of fruit and vegetables from going to landfill.
+Over the past six years, Imperfect Picks has saved 28 million kilos of fruit and vegetables from going to landfill.
 This equates to around 100,000 kilos of perfectly good fruit and vegies every week.
 The chain has also now doubled the Imperfect Picks range to give Aussie shoppers a wider variety of produce to select from.

 Eat fugly and do good.
-By choosing to buy local produce based on freshness and seasonality rather than outward appearance, you’ll be doing something genuinely positive.
+By choosing to buy local produce based on freshness and seasonality rather than appearance, you’ll be doing something genuinely positive.
 To find your local farmers’ market, head to farmersmarkets.org.au.
-To order a Good & Fugly box, head to goodandfugly.com.au.
+For a Good & Fugly box, head to goodandfugly.com.au.
 To order Imperfect Picks online head to harrisfarm.com.au